 If you already have a few cordless phones spread throughout the home, you should be able to use them with Myhomefone as long as they support the DECT protocol, a common feature on most cordless phones – except Uniden branded models.

 You never own the phone; you rent it, much like in PMG or Telecom days of yore.
 You get a cordless phone handset, with large buttons, reasonably clear display and sound quality, and a configurable SOS button for emergencies.

-Myhomefone costs $99 for a one-off connection plus $55 monthly subscription that includes unlimited calls to local, national, and mobile numbers.
-The solution isn't cheaper than an NBN phone-only plan, but it delivers a phone that's much like any other cordless phone, with a couple of features for added peace of mind and security.
+Until recently, the Myhomefone would cost $99 for a one-off connection plus $55 monthly subscription that included unlimited calls to local, national, and mobile numbers.
+While this was cheaper than an NBN phone-only plan, it delivered a phone that was much like any other cordless phone, with a couple of bonus features for added peace of mind and security.

 Although it is technically a mobile phone, you can't send or receive SMS text messages and it only works within range of the base station, so you can't leave home with the handset and use it as you would a regular mobile phone.

 The documentation supplied is enough to get you up and running but doesn't detail most of the settings that you may want to change, such as the ringtone.

 It's still not cheap compared to a $50 mobile and a $30 unlimited talk and text plan, but it's much better with the latest pricing changes.
 The most important point to make is you have a landline number and you're using it on a handset that's large enough to use comfortably with clearly marked and spaced numbers.
 So if you don't want the NBN and do want to keep your old home phone number, Myhomefone still presents an interesting and pain-free way to keep things as they used to be.